ajourneythroughdatascience/portfolio-projects/machine-learning/sentiment-analysis-with-python/sentiment-analysis-with-python-pt-1.md

 font_code_weight = "normal"
 ```

-We're dividing our content in two separate sections.
+We're dividing our content into two separate sections.
 This provides better organization when reading our file.

 ## 2. User parameters
 The user parameters file will include default values for all user-defined parameters inside the GUI.
-We will use this file in order to set all options for our GUI menus.
+We will use this file to set all options for our GUI menus.

 We can create our [`parameters.toml`](https://github.com/pabloagn/portfolio-projects/blob/master/machine-learning/sentiment-analysis-with-python/src/config/parameters.toml) file inside our previously created `src/config` directory.
 We will then include the following: